Home

 When working with powder, particularly on a dark background, it is necessary to build the colors up in layers to prevent the base color showing through the powder.

-One piece of black fusing glass 4" x 4".
+One piece of red and one piece of black glass 4" x 4".

 Kiln wash or thinfire paper.